alchemycodelab/201d-spring-2017/class-20-project-week-5/README.md

     * Deployed live on the Internet

 ## Congratulations!
-Thanks for all your hard work through this course!
-We can't wait to see where you go with your new wizard powers. :)
+Thanks for all your hard work through this course! :)